-Similar to the previous edition, the conference partners in cooperation with the Journal of European Integration, will organise the #EUIA21 Best Paper Award.
-A joint review panel composed of members of our steering committee and the editorial advisory board of the Journal of European Integration will select up to three papers from the #EUIA21 conference to be subsequently published in a themed EUIA section in the Journal of European Integration.
+A joint review panel composed of members of the EUIA organising partners and the editorial advisory board of the Journal of European Integration will select the best paper from the #EUIA conference.
+The #EUIA Best Paper will get a fast-track publication in the Journal of European Integration.

-The following three papers have been selected for the EUIA2018 Best Paper Award:
+The following three papers were selected for the EUIA2018 Best Paper Award:

 - Katja Biedenkopf: EU Delegations in European Union Climate Diplomacy